wenwenQu/HCPD/README.md

-# HyBIBD
+# HCPD
-HyBIBD: A New Partition Method for Power-law Graph
+HCPD: A New Partition Method for Power-law Graph